jpreid7396/firebase-framework-tools/starters/nextjs/firebase-ecommerce/dataconnect-generated/js/default-connector/README.md

 const ref = updateOrderByPaymentIntentIdRef({ paymentIntentId: ..., financialStatus: ..., fulfillmentStatus: ..., receiptUrl: ..., processedAt: ..., chargeId: ..., });

-// You can also pass in a `DataConnect` instance to the `MutationRef` function. const connector: DataConnect = getDataConnect(connectorConfig);
+// You can also pass in a `DataConnect` instance to the `MutationRef` function. const dataConnect = getDataConnect(connectorConfig);
-const ref = updateOrderByPaymentIntentIdRef(connector, updateOrderByPaymentIntentIdVars);
+const ref = updateOrderByPaymentIntentIdRef(dataConnect, updateOrderByPaymentIntentIdVars);

 // Call `executeMutation()` on the reference to execute the mutation.
 // You can use the `await` keyword to wait for the promise to resolve.